 Candidate Grading FAQ

-Thank you for navigating to our Candidate Grading FAQ page to learn more about our process behind issuing grades to our candidates for Mayor and City Council.
+Thank you for viewing our Candidate Grading FAQ page to learn more about our process behind issuing grades to our candidates for State Legislative Office.

 The Billings Chamber would like to thank all of the candidates for submitting their questionnaire responses.
 More importantly, we thank all of the candidates for submitting their names into the ring of public opinion and running for elected office, an often thankless job.